 Fifteen principles form the basis of government action with respect to Indigenous peoples.
 They were adopted by Cabinet on February 9, 1983:

-- "Québec recognizes that the Aboriginal peoples of Québec constitute distinct nations, entitled to their own culture, language, traditions and customs, as well as having the right to determine, by themselves, the development of their own identity.
+- "Québec recognizes that the Indigenous peoples of Québec constitute distinct nations, entitled to their own culture, language, traditions and customs, as well as having the right to determine, by themselves, the development of their own identity.

 - These rights are to be exercised by them as part of the Québec community and hence could not imply rights of sovereignty that could affect the territorial integrity of Québec.

-- The Aboriginal nations may exercise, on the lands agreed upon between them and the government, hunting, fishing and trapping rights, the right to harvest fruit and game and to barter between themselves.
+- The Indigenous nations may exercise, on the lands agreed upon between them and the government, hunting, fishing and trapping rights, the right to harvest fruit and game and to barter between themselves.
 Insofar as possible, their traditional occupations and needs are to be taken into account in designating these lands.
 The ways in which these rights may be exercised are to be defined in specific agreements concluded with each people.

-- The Aboriginal nations have the right to take part in the economic development of Québec.
+- The Indigenous nations have the right to take part in the economic development of Québec.
 The government is also willing to recognize that they have the right to exploit to their own advantage, within the framework of existing legislation, the renewable and unrenewable resources of the lands allocated to them.

-- The Aboriginal nations have the right to have and control, within the framework of agreements between them and the government, such institutions as may correspond to their needs in matters of culture, education, language, health and social services as well as economic development.
+- The Indigenous nations have the right to have and control, within the framework of agreements between them and the government, such institutions as may correspond to their needs in matters of culture, education, language, health and social services as well as economic development.

-- The Aboriginal nations are entitled within the framework of laws of general application and of agreements between them and the government, to benefit from public funds to encourage the pursuit of objectives they esteem to be fundamental.
+- The Indigenous nations are entitled within the framework of laws of general application and of agreements between them and the government, to benefit from public funds to encourage the pursuit of objectives they esteem to be fundamental.

-- From Québec's point of view, the protection of existing rights also includes the rights arising from agreements between Aboriginal peoples and Québec concluded within the framework of land claims settlement.
+- From Québec's point of view, the protection of existing rights also includes the rights arising from agreements between Indigenous peoples and Québec concluded within the framework of land claims settlement.
 Moreover, the James Bay and Northern Québec Agreement and the Northeastern Québec Agreement are to be considered treaties with full effect.

-- Were the government to legislate on matters related to the fundamental rights of the Aboriginal nations as recognized by Québec, it pledges to consult them through mechanisms to be determined between them and the government.
+- Were the government to legislate on matters related to the fundamental rights of the Indigenous nations as recognized by Québec, it pledges to consult them through mechanisms to be determined between them and the government.

 Last update: March 31, 2021